Spring Garden Revival

 Bridgewater Municipal Ordinances for Garden Installation Equipment Operation & Commercial Service Standards

 Garden installation in Bridgewater is governed by municipal ordinances to ensure safety, environmental protection, and community standards.
-Equipment operation is typically permitted 7:00 AM–6:00 PM weekdays and 9:00 AM–5:00 PM Saturdays, with Sunday restrictions common.
-Contractors must hold a valid business license and, if applying pesticides, a MA MDAR Category 36 certification.
+Equipment operation is typically permitted from 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, with Sunday restrictions common.
+All contractors must hold a valid business license and, if applying pesticides, a MA MDAR Category 36 certification.
 Insurance requirements include a minimum $1 million general liability and $2 million aggregate.
-Safety protocols mandate right-of-way permits, traffic control, and personal protective equipment (PPE).
-All waste must be disposed of properly—street dumping is strictly prohibited.
-For permits and regulatory guidance, contact: Bridgewater Permits & Licensing
+Safety protocols mandate right-of-way permits, traffic control, and personal protective equipment.
+Environmental compliance prohibits street dumping and requires proper disposal of all materials.
+For permitting and regulatory information, contact:

 66 Central Square, Bridgewater, MA 02324